Aegina: Rivalry with Athens (5th century BC)

 The known history of Aegina is almost exclusively a history of its relations with the neighbouring state of Athens, which began to compete with the thalassocracy (sea power) of Aegina about the beginning of the 6th century BC.
 Solon passed laws limiting Aeginetan commerce in Attica.
 The legendary history of these relations, as recorded by Herodotus (v.
 79–89; vi.
 49–51, 73, 85–94), involves critical problems of some difficulty and interest.
 He traces the hostility of the two states back to a dispute about the images of the goddesses Damia and Auxesia, which the Aeginetes had carried off from Epidauros, their parent state.

 The Epidaurians had been accustomed to make annual offerings to the Athenian deities Athena and Erechtheus in payment for the Athenian olive-wood of which the statues were made.
 Upon the refusal of the Aeginetes to continue these offerings, the Athenians endeavoured to carry away the images.
 Their design was frustrated miraculously (according to the Aeginetan version, the statues fell upon their knees) and only a single survivor returned to Athens.
 There he became victim to the fury of his comrades' widows who pierced him with their peplos brooch-pins.
-No date is assigned by Herodotus for this "old feud"; recent writers, such as J. B. Bury and R. W. Macan, suggest the period between Solon and Peisistratus, c.
+No date is assigned by Herodotus for this "old feud"; writers such as J. B. Bury and R. W. Macan suggest the period between Solon and Peisistratus, c.
 570 BC.
 It is possible that the whole episode is mythical.
 A critical analysis of the narrative seems to reveal little else than a series of aetiological traditions (explanatory of cults and customs), such as of the kneeling posture of the images of Damia and Auxesia, of the use of native ware instead of Athenian in their worship, and of the change in women's dress at Athens from the Dorian peplos to the Ionian style chiton.